 What is DevSecOps vs. DevOps?

-Many wonder, “How is DevSecOps different from DevOps?”
-It’s really the same thing, but the main difference is that DevOps aims to deliver software as reliably, securely, and often as needed, not to mention ensuring that it works consistently in the production process.
+Many wonders, “How is DevSecOps different from DevOps?”
+DevSecOps vs. DevOps is really the same thing, but the main difference is that DevOps aims to deliver software as reliably, securely, and often as needed, not to mention ensuring it works consistently in production.
 With DevSecOps, security requirements are simply added, but the overall workflow doesn’t change.
 How can this be done?

 Below, we briefly review the key requirements and challenges on the road to DevSecOps.
 If you need more information or help, remember that Intellisoft is always here to consult you.